Zedeldi/snakedream/README.md

 Please note, `ctypes.c_int32` is used when performing bitwise shifts to intentionally allow overflows.

 `snakedream.mouse` and `snakedream.graph` contain callbacks for mouse and graph support, respectively.
+Mouse control is currently supported via two backends: `uinput`, creating a virtual mouse device, and `PyAutoGUI`, which controls the cursor directly.
+`uinput` is supported on Linux, both Xorg and Wayland.
+`PyAutoGUI` supports all known platforms, except Wayland on Linux.
+To manually specify which backend is used, set `snakedream.config.MOUSE_BACKEND` to the desired value.

 ### Callbacks